Facilities and Accommodation

 If you can, you should visit us on one of our Open Days to see what the rooms are really like.

 If your accommodation needs relate to a disability of some kind, then we can help.
-For more information, have a look at our Students with Disabilities Guide (pdf).
+For more information, have a look at our Guide for Disabled Students (pdf).

 A little bit of history.
 Keble was founded in the 1870s around the idea that all the students should regularly dine together – what we call common table.
 The founders made sure we had a large hall (said to be the longest of any Oxford college).
 We continue this tradition.
 On Sunday, Tuesday and Friday evenings there’s formal Hall, where gowns are worn.
 Other nights Hall is informal, and you can turn up when you want to for self-service.
 There’s breakfast and lunch available in hall every weekday (brunch at weekends).